shanezhiu/learing-blog/C-Programming/c-tutorial.md

 3. **Pointers to void**

 > A pointer of type void * represents the address of an object, but not its type.
 For example, a memory allocation(分配) function void *malloc( size_t size ); returns a pointer to void which can be casted(计算) to any data type.

+### C - Variables

+A variable is nothing but a name given to a storage area that our programs can manipulate(操作).
+Each variable in C has a specific type, which determines the size and layout of the variable's memory; the range of values that can be stored within that memory; and the set of operations that can be applied to the variable.

+The name of a variable can be composed of letters, digits, and the underscore character.
+It must begin with either a letter or an underscore.
+Upper and lowercase letters are distinct because C is case-sensitive.
+Based on the basic types explained in the previous chapter, there will be the following basic variable types −

+1. **char**

+> Typically a single octet(one byte).
+This is an integer type.

+2. **int**

+> The most natural size of integer for the machine.

+3. **float**

+> A single-precision floating point value.

+4. **double**

+> A double-precision floating point value.

+5. **void**

+> Represents the absence(无) of type.

+C programming language also allows to define various other types of variables, which we will cover in subsequent chapters like Enumeration, Pointer, Array, Structure, Union, etc.
+For this chapter, let us study only basic variable types.